gardener/documentation/website/documentation/getting-started/lifecycle/_index.md

 ![](./images/auto-update.png)

-AutoUpdate for a machine image version will update all node pools to the latest supported version.
+AutoUpdate for a machine image version will update all node pools to the latest supported version based on the defined update strategy.
 Whenever a new version is set to `supported`, the cluster will pick it up during its next maintenance window.

-For Kubernetes versions the mechanism is the same, it is just not applied to minor updates.
+For Kubernetes versions the mechanism is the same, but only applied to patch version.
 This means that the cluster will be kept on the latest supported patch version of a specific minor version.

 In case a version used in a cluster expires, there is a force update during the next maintenance window.
 In a worst case scenario, 2 minor versions expire simultaneously.
 Then there will be two consecutive minor updates enforced.